TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-29-how-will-programming-look-like-in-2025.md

 Instead of "best practice" subjective claims, you will know that:

- - solution A will cost you 3 $ per line in technical dept, will be 95 in effectiveness and 45 in performance
+ - solution A will cost you 3 $ per line in technical debt, will be 95 in effectiveness and 45 in performance
- - solution B will cost you 1 $ per line of technical dept, and the effectiveness will be 70 and performance 50
+ - solution B will cost you 1 $ per line of technical debt, and the effectiveness will be 70 and performance 50

 Do you build a startup and want to verify your idea?
 You'll pick A. Is your company stable, and does it need to be robust in the future?
 Go for slower-growing yet more stable B.